FinanzasMTG/DataScienceProjects/README.md

 ## 📈 Description

-In this repository you will find some some of my Data Science work and my technical skills.
+In this repository you will find some of my Data Science work and technical skills.

 At the moment, you can find a machine learning model created with Python (SciKit) which can predict the sentiment of any gaming review, and a statistical analysis tool that can calculate the estimated value of a Magic: The Gathering box.